The people of the far north, Dasnaach people

 Women wear a pleated cow skin skirt and necklaces and bracelets, they are usually are married off at 17 while men are at 20.
 Women pierce their ears and wear beads around the neck, they also braid their hair into lines doing forward toward the forehead and backward towards the neck.
 Dasnaach women apply red-earth with animals oil into the hair to make them thick and locks-like.
 Men wear only a checked cloth around their waist and apply multi-colored soil in their heads as a form of cultural decoration, they also apply colored soils in their faces as a cultural decoration.

-Dasnaach community are still in the ages of cultural practices and westernization has played little role in change the society and their daily practices
+Dasnaach community are still in the ages of cultural practices and westernization has played little role in changing society and their daily practices